scherma/antfarm/README.md

 Thank you for helping me to test my sandbox.
 Currently this has only been tested with 64-bit Debian Stretch, and a guest VM OS of Windows 7 SP 1 x86-64; if you want to adapt it to anything else you are welcome to try but I make no guarantees!

-At this stage I have not chosen a license.
-Please do not distribute code that is © myself at this time.

 This is super pre-alpha code and is likely to be broken in all sorts of ways I have not yet discovered.
 I am hoping that your testing can help me make it only moderately broken before opening it up to the rest of the world.

 ## CREDITS